0xSiO/matisse-controller/README.md

     $ matisse-config

 The GUI uses a Python API to control the Matisse.
-If you only care about using the API, just `import matisse_controller`.
-The `matisse` and `wavemeter` subpackages contain the APIs you'll want.
+If you're writing a Python program, just import the subpackages that contain the APIs you want.
+The `matisse` subpackage contains Matisse-related components, the `config` subpackage contains configuration functionality, etc.

 ## Development